MQ-0707/MQ-0707/README.md

 ### Hi there 👋

-I'm Mickey, a back-end development.
+I'm Mickey, residing and living in Wuhan.

 - 🏃‍ I like running and cycling
 - 🔭 I’m currently working on bank